 All modifications, amendments or changes to this Agreement, whether made simultaneously with or after the execution of this Agreement, shall be in writing, executed by both Processor and Pipeline and attached hereto.

-Nothing in this Agreement shall supercede the Operating Agreement.
+Nothing in this Agreement shall affect any other agreement between the parties including but not limited to the agreement between the parties entitled “Bushton Gas Processing Measurement Procedures” dated March 31, 1997, the Operating Agreement between the parties dated March 31, 1997, the Bushton Gas Processing Coordination Agreement dated March 31, 1997 and the Operational Balancing Agreement between the parties dated March 31, 1997 relating to the Bushton Plant PTR.

 This Agreement contains the entire agreement between the parties hereto and there are no oral promises, agreements or warranties affecting it.